A Cleaner Energy Future

 Improving Our Carbon Footprint

-We're expanding our fleet of electric vehicles, installing solar panels on our facilities and reducing emissions across our operations.
+Central Hudson is reducing our own carbon footprint by expanding our fleet of electric vehicles, installing solar panels on our facilities, and reducing emissions across operations.

 Distributing Clean Generation